vincentvandeuren/RapTCR_docs/hashing.md

 {: .note}

-Each `.fit()` will result in a different hasher; hence, maker sure to not only call this method once.
+Each `.fit()` will result in a different hasher; hence, maker sure to only call this method once.

 The resulting fitted hasher can then be used in various analyses.
 Most require you to directly provide the Cdr3Hasher object, although you can also generate